-The stated goal of the sampling approach was to obtain statewide population information on health insurance status, while gathering data on a number of demographic and health variables.
-The sampling methodology was based on a dual frame telephone sample.
+The stated goal of the sampling approach was to obtain statewide population information on health coverage and gathering data on a number of demographic and health care and access variables.
+The sampling methodology was based on a dual frame telephone sample with targeted over samples.

 - A dual frame RDD design that included both a cell phone random digit dial (RDD) sample and listed land line sample.
-Both the landline and cell phone frames were drawn statewide. - As data collection progressed, an additional sample of listed cellphone records was required.
+Both the landline and cell phone frames were drawn statewide. - Oversamples were drawn including both land line and cell phones that targeted areas with lower income residents, and higher proportions of African American, Asian, and Hispanic residents.

-Overall, the target was to complete surveys with 3,800 Rhode Island households.
+Overall, the target was to complete surveys with 3,000 Rhode Island households.